kristy-lam/df-challenge-3-address-book/docs/class-diagrams-test-plan.md

 - [x] *4.8 Throws exception when type input does not match any type
 - [x] *4.9 Prints contact(s) even when the search input is only a partial match
 - [x] *4.10 Prints matched contacts in alphabetical order
+- [x] *4.11 Prints matched contacts with special characters in alphabetical order

 **5. As a user, I should be able to edit a contact's details, so that the details can be kept up-to-date.**
 - [x] 5.1 Edits a contact's name when new name is valid